DFE-Digital/teacher-cpd-design-history/app/posts/register-for-an-npq/2023-06-01-registration-funding-status.md

 ### The problem

 - Users did not know what the different types of funding were.
-- The registration status gave no explanation for the status.
+- The registration page gave no explanation for the status.

 > I dont know what targeted or scholorship funded is?
 Terminology used to be 'fully funded' or 'DfE funded'.